elliottcarlson/manager-readme/README.md

 You will generally know when you are in the _Improvement Needed_ level.

 You will **definitely** know when you are approaching or are at the _Unsatisfactory_ level.

+_Note_: My personal rating scale may or may not align with the one provided by HR officially -- I will do my best to explain any correlations they have to the company provided levels.

 # Things you should know about me
 I have personality quirks.
 We all do.
 Here are some things that I am both aware of, and that may impact how you work with me: